bellmit/Diskuv-Communicator-v1-Server/DISKUV-DEVELOPING.md

 If you do this often, you will want the more permanent solution provided by [go-http-tunnel](https://github.com/mmatczuk/go-http-tunnel#readme)

+---

+Here is a list of changes you will have to make to the source code in Diskuv-Communicator-Android (or Signal-Android):
+* `app/build.gradle` > android > productFlavors > staging > SIGNAL_URL
+* Follow the "Regenerating the trust store" section of Diskuv-Communicator-Android's `DISKUV-DEVELOPING.md`.
+You will need to modify its `$localtunnels` variable before executing the code snippet.

+The changes you will need to this project (Diskuv-Communicator-Server) are:
+* `local.yml` > twilio > localDomain

 ### Configuring Third-Party Vendors and Components

 #### Redis